The staff in our phase

 Miss Ayling (Doves)

-We are also supported by two very hardworking teaching assistants:
+We are also supported by three very hardworking teaching assistants:

-Mrs Strongman may also be found teaching within our phase.
+Mrs Strongman and Mrs Nash may also be found teaching within our phase.

 How we learn

 In year 3 and 4, we enjoy learning through a wide and varied curriculum.
 Within our lessons, we value the importance of both indoor and outdoor learning and ensure activities are designed to develop and challenge the children at their own levels.
 We realise the importance of trips, visitors and hands-on days within the school and always seek to provide the best experiences to enhance the children's understanding of the topics.

 In order to further develop learning characteristics, we are hoping to run a three day residential at Hill End for the year 4 children in June.

 In the morning, children take part in guided reading, English and maths activities with the afternoon being used to focus on the foundation subjects.
 We also use Times Tables Rock Stars to help with our times table recall and class Dojo to share our learning.